-Graduates will be able to describe the methods and concepts of value-oriented leadership as well as successful self-leadership and can name the adequate options for action.
+Students will be able to describe the methods and concepts of value-oriented leadership as well as successful self-leadership and can name the adequate options for action.
 They know and understand the psychological principles of work motivation and satisfaction.

-Graduates will be able to apply the knowledge they have gained about strategies, concepts and tools for successful self-leadership, stress management and resilience building.
-They learn how they should confidently position themselves within a modern, agile and sustainable organisation in order to be sustainably successful for themselves and the organisation.
+Students will be able to apply the knowledge they have gained about strategies, concepts and tools for successful self-leadership, stress management and resilience building.
+They learn how they should confidently position themselves within a modern, agile and sustainable organization in order to be sustainably successful for themselves and the organization.

-Graduates are capable to describe projects from their everyday professional and management life, present them in a team and receive feedback.
+Students are capable of describing projects from their everyday professional and management life, present them in a team and receive feedback.
 Furthermore, they are equipped to use communication tools professionally in their role as team coaches.

-Graduates are empowered to integrate knowledge from the sub-areas of self-leadership and personal development, establish criteria for the assessment of options for action, rate, evaluate and select alternatives.
-They gain a self-understanding of psychological fundamentals in behavioural science and can thus effectively guide and ideally influence their personal development.
+Students are empowered to integrate knowledge from the sub-areas of self-leadership and personal development, establish criteria for the assessment of options for action, rate, evaluate and select alternatives.
+They gain a self-understanding of psychological fundamentals in Behavioral science and can thus effectively guide and ideally influence their personal development.